liqd/adhocracy3/docs/source/attic/random_thoughts.rst

 { content-type: ..., path: ..., data: ... }

-content-type is a string that contains the type stored under data.  it may be "adhocracy.content.I*" or the typeof-string-representation of a javascript primitive type.  in this case, the data attribute will contain a json literal, not an object or a list of objects.  (what about 'Object'?
+content-type is a string that contains the type stored under data.  it may be "adhocracy_core.content.I*" or the typeof-string-representation of a javascript primitive type.  in this case, the data attribute will contain a json literal, not an object or a list of objects.  (what about 'Object'?
 'Function'?)